• Skip to primary navigation

 No need to peel the rhubarb.
 Just chop it, toss it with sugar, and let it hang out for a couple hours in the fridge.

-The crust and the crumble?
-Totally hands-on.
-Mix the crust ingredients with your fingers, squish it together, and press it into the pan—messy in the best way.
+The crust and the crumble are also totally hands-on.
+Mix the crust ingredients with your fingers, squish it together, and press it into the pan.
+Yes, messy in the best way.

 vegan rhubarb cake with streusel and pudding